John Robertson (footballer, born 2001)

-John Robertson (born 26 August 2001) is a Scottish professional footballer who plays for Edinburgh City as a forward.
+John Robertson (born 26 August 2001) is a Scottish professional footballer who plays as a forward.

 Career

-Robertson moved from Tynecastle to St Johnstone in June 2017.
+Born in Edinburgh, Robertson moved from Tynecastle to St Johnstone in June 2017.
 He made his senior debut on 21 April 2018, and was praised by manager Tommy Wright.
 He was loaned to Scottish League Two club Cove Rangers in August 2019 and Forfar Athletic in October 2020.

 Robertson was released by St Johnstone after the 2020–21 season and he then signed with Edinburgh City.
+In June 2023 he moved to Northern Irish club Linfield.
+Robertson had his contract terminated in October 2023.